nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 ---

+## Monolith

+- Better to have a successful monolith than a failed nanoservices architecture
+- Splitting up a well built monolith a good problem to have
+- Never forget conways law

+---

 ## Key Framework SDLC Benefits

 - UI *constrained* by existing patterns
 - SPA complexity deferred
 - SOFEA (service oriented front end architecture)
-- Developers can focus on service layers
+- Developers can focus on service layers & use a debugger

 ---